CloudCannon/Academy/_posts/2017-02-07-jekyll-file-structure.md

 Holds the configuration for your Jekyll site.
 This is commonly used to:

-* Set variables which are used over our site
+* Set global variables on the site
-* Configure Collections or defaults
+* Configure collections or defaults
-* Specify runtime variables we want to run every time.
+* Specify runtime variables we want to run every time

 ## _drafts